NHS-NGS/GeL2MDT/Docker/README.md

 folders, i.e. postgres database on the host machine (assuming all has been configured correctly!)

 ### Gel2MDT will be available at http://<your_server>:8000

-Contact (for this dockerisation test, for other queries see the main readme file):